G. E. Searles, MD, FRCPC, FACP

 - Stable commercial preparations of calcipotriol + betamethasone dipropionate have the dual benefit of controlling scalp psoriasis symptoms with a low risk of skin atrophy and without tachyphylaxis.1,4

-- A two-compound formulation of betamethasone dipropionate 0.5mg/g + calcipotriol 50ìg/g in a novel gel vehicle received Health Canada approval in November 2008 for the treatment of scalp psoriasis.
+- A two-compound formulation of betamethasone dipropionate 0.5mg/g + calcipotriol 50µg/g in a novel gel vehicle received Health Canada approval in November 2008 for the treatment of scalp psoriasis.

 - This new gel formulation achieved marked improvement to clearance in 92% of scalp psoriasis patients following once-daily use for up to 8 weeks.7

-- The gel vehicle enhances drug permeation, improves cosmetic acceptability, minimizes irritation, facilitates ease of use, is odourless, and offers oncedaily dosing.
+- The gel vehicle improves cosmetic acceptability, minimizes irritation, facilitates ease of use, is odourless, and offers once-daily dosing.

-- Investigations reporting benefits of the new formulation did not use pretreatment or concomitant therapy with a keratolytic agent.4-7 As such, adjunctive care for descaling is not required while patients are undergoing treatment.
+- Investigations reporting benefits of the new formulation did not use pretreatment or concomitant therapy with a descaling agent.4,5,6,7

-- For cosmetic reasons, patients can remove the gel in the morning by applying any mild, unmedicated shampoo to dry hair.
+- After the treatment period, the agent should be removed by applying any mild, unmedicated shampoo to dry hair.
 Gently rub the shampoo into hair (in the treated area) to emulsify the gel medication, then wet hair, lather, and rinse.
-Hair washing is recommended for cosmetic and hygienic purposes, and is not required as part of therapy.

-- Studies report very similar rates of side-effects for all treatment groups, including placebo; the most common adverse event was pruritus.3,5
+- Studies report very similar rates of side-effects for all treatment groups, including placebo; the most common adverse event was pruritus.3

 - To avoid the potential effects on calcium metabolism, limit use to 15g daily, or 100g weekly.3